VT520: Description

-The speed of the serial ports was increased to 115.2 kbps, up from 38.4 kbps on the VT300s.
+The speed of the serial ports was increased to 115.2 kbit/s, up from 38.4 kbit/s on the VT300s.
 Any one of the serial ports could support two sessions using TD/SMP.
 Like earlier models of the VT line, the 500s could be put into modes emulating the VT100 and VT52, but added a wide variety of other emulations for Wyse, ADDS, TeleVideo and other terminals.
 The 500s also directly supported ANSI commands for color, like the Wyse, in addition to the custom escape sequences used for color support on previous VT models.

 Another new feature was the inclusion of a set of desk accessories running on the terminal's CPU.
 These included a calculator, alarm clock, calendar, and a character set viewer.

 Terminal emulator specifications may refer to VT500 instead of VT510, VT520 and VT525 in the statements about their compatibility.